 National Law University, Jodhpur provides an excellent setting for IP education as it hosts the honours programme specialising in Intellectual Property Law, which is quite unique among the national law school circuit in India.
 At NLU, Jodhpur, the pedagogy of IP law is developed through consistent inputs drawn from faculties of science, policy science and management.
 IP teaching in India is largely confined to text book study.
 Although there have been recent attempts to improve the quality of IP law teaching in India, nevertheless, the challenges faced by IP teaching community in India largely concerns the availability of quality materials focussing on Indian law in the light of settled and emerging jurisprudence in comparative jurisdictions.
-The aim of the MHRD Chair at NLU, Jodhpur is to develop a comprehensive legal pedagogy of IP encompassing the scientific and technical aspects of patents, intricate policy aspects of IP, and managerial aspects of IP.
+The aim of the IP Chair at NLU, Jodhpur is to develop a comprehensive legal pedagogy of IP encompassing the scientific and technical aspects of patents, intricate policy aspects of IP, and managerial aspects of IP.

 Compulsory Paper: Semester VI- General Principle of IPR (GPIPR)